GlancingMind/dotfiles/README.md

-# This is work in progress and currently not tested!
+# This is work in progress!

-# Notes for me
+# Base Installation

 1. Connect to network via: